CodeFlyAir/ChatApp/README.md

 # ChatApp
-The app is still in develepment.
+The app is still in development.
 Do visit in some time to check out.
 Thank You